A colleague’s take on our Arctic Basecamp cruise

 Our Basecamp cruises are known for their activities: kayaking, hiking, photo workshops, and more.
 Which activities did you participate in?

-My husband and I did the longer hike and the photo workshop.
+We did the longer hike and the photo workshop.
 We also did the Zodiac cruising that’s a standard of our expeditions.
 There were a few afternoons where kayaking was not possible due to winds, but everybody who signed up for it got to go.

 Any especially memorable shore landings?